Mutual Broadcasting System: From 3M to Amway

 When ABC Radio "split" into four demographically targeted networks on January 1, 1968, Mutual unsuccessfully sued to block the move.
-Meanwhile, the network was undergoing some management instability, with frequent changes at the top: for example, Matthew J. Culligan was Mutual's president from October 1966 to June 1968.
+Meanwhile, the network was undergoing some management instability, with frequent changes at the top.
+For example, Matthew J. Culligan was Mutual's president from October 1966 to June 1968.
 He was replaced by Robert R. Pauley, who came over from the ABC radio division, where he had served as president for nearly seven years.
 But Pauley only lasted a year, and resigned after clashes with the board over the need for cost-cutting, and other decisions with which he disagreed.
 His replacement was Victor C. Diehm, owner of several Mutual-affiliated radio stations and active on the Mutual Affiliates Advisory Council.Diehm was succeeded early in 1972 by C. Edward Little, a former executive and owner of Hollywood, Florida, Mutual affiliate WGMA.
 Little arrived in the position with a commitment to expand Mutual's news service and program offerings, conceding that Mutual had long been fourth among the legacy "big four" radio networks.
-Taking a page from ABC's move to split its radio network years earlier, Little launched two additional news services, the Mutual Black Network (MBN) and the Mutual Spanish Network (Mutual Cadena Hispánica) on May 1, 1972.
-Targeting Black audiences, MBN supplied 100 five-minute-long news and sports reports weekly along with other programming, with Mutual Cadena featuring similar fare aimed at Spanish-language listeners.
-By July 1972, Mutual had 550 affiliates, MBN had 55 and Mutual Cadena had 21.
-While Mutual Cadena lasted only six months, by 1974 MBN grew to 98 affiliates.
+Taking a page from ABC's move to split its radio network years earlier, Little launched two additional news services, the Mutual Black Network (MBN) and the Mutual Spanish Network (MSN; Mutual Cadena Hispánica, or MCH), on May 1, 1972.
+Targeting Black audiences, MBN supplied 100 five-minute-long news and sports reports weekly along with other programming, with MCH featuring similar fare aimed at Spanish-language listeners.
+By July 1972, Mutual had 550 affiliates, MBN had 55 and MCH had 21.
+While MCH lasted only six months, by 1974, MBN had grown to 98 affiliates.